QubesOS/qubes-doc/en/customization/fedora-template.md

 * QT program: keepassx

 *Note*: testing in a TemplateVM will not work as expected because gnome-settings-daemon is not started in TemplateVM.

-Test themes in an AppVM and then update the TemplateVM accordingly.
+             so test your themes in an AppVM and then update the TemplateVM accordingly.

-=== Forcing theme change for all AppVM depending on a TemplateVM
+### Forcing theme change for all AppVM depending on a TemplateVM

 This can be done for gtk themes by creating dconf global settings.
 I recommend reading these articles:

 [DCONF1]

 [DCONF2]

-==== Creating global file
+#### Creating global file

  * Setup global config file: